highcharts/highcharts/docs/dashboards/installation-with-es-modules.md

 ## To load a plugin
 A plugin is a third party/community made Highcharts Dashboards addon.
-First, make sure that a plugin support loading over NPM and load the required files.
-In example `DataGrid`` supports NPM loading, so after installing the package you could initialize it like:
+First, make sure that a plugin supports loading over NPM and load the required files.
+In the example `DataGrid` supports NPM loading, so after installing the package you could initialise it like this:

 ```
 import Dashboards from 'https://code.highcharts.com/dashboards/es-modules/masters/dashboards.src.js';